There are two ways to edit a photo into black and white – the right way, and the wrong way. Which way are you doing it?

 You’ll only need to adjust the colours that were present in your original photo.
 Have a go at making live tweaks to your shots and see what creative effects it can give you.

-Hopefully, this quick guide to black and white editing has given you a new approach.
-Just like a colour picture, black and white editing still need further adjustments to make those tones really pop.
+Hopefully, this quick guide to editing photos in black & white has given you a new approach.
+Just like a colour picture, black & white ones still need further adjustments to make those tones really pop.

 If you’re an iPhotography member, don’t forget to share your photos in the gallery.